AidanBakerNHS/SteamAppDataVisulisation/README.md

 ## Project Overview

 This project will explore trends and patterns within PC video games released on Steam.
-A comprehensive EDA will be performed
+A comprehensive EDA will be performed to pick out trends over the Years.

 Additionally, a multi-class machine learning tool will be created to assess the viability of using the features within the dataset to predict how well users receive a game by targeting the user-review score (Self made feature, aggregating the reviews of the game into groups, i.e 'Positive,', 'Very Positive'.
 'Negative' etc)